 Second, the replacement property must be acquired and a request for base-year transfer filed with the Assessor in the appropriate county no later than four years from the date of acquisition by the public agency.
 Higher taxes are payable on the replacement property until the original property goes into the name of the acquiring entity.

-The second rule is that the replacement property must be comparable in size, utility and function to the property acquired by the public agency.
-Comparable also means that the cost of the replacement property including any required construction does not exceed 120 per cent of the purchase price paid by the public agency excluding any relocation assistance.
-To the extent a replacement property is larger, more expensive than 120 per cent or has more uses than the acquired property the non-comparable portion will be subject to reappraisal .
+The third condition is that the replacement property must be comparable in size, utility and function to the property acquired by the public agency.
+Comparable also means that the cost of the replacement property including any required construction does not exceed 120 percent of the purchase price paid by the public agency excluding any relocation assistance.
+To the extent a replacement property is larger and/or more expensive than 120 per cent or has more uses than the acquired property, the non-comparable portion will be subject to reassessment.

-The third rule is that the owner of the acquired property must be the buyer of the replacement property.
-Thus, an individual whose property was acquired could not buy a share in a partnership which owned, or was formed to purchase, a piece of comparable replacement property.
+The fourth condition is that the owner of the acquired property must be the buyer of the replacement property.
+Thus, an individual whose property was acquired could not buy a share in a partnership that owned, or was formed to purchase, a piece of comparable replacement property.
 By the same token, a partnership that held acquired property could not split the purchase price among the partners who would then buy replacement property as individuals.
-Finally, the property must be purchased within four years of the date of conveyance to the District.

 Questions?
 Please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by e-mail firstname.lastname@example.org

 More articles can be found at http://www.countyofnapa.org/Assessor/